Media Self Censorship

 If you’re not fully committed to or be able to participate and contribute to the democratic systems, cultures and economies of Western countries and feeling curtailed in your religious beliefs why stay?
 If you are you’re more than welcome and can build your beautiful mosques and other places of worship to contribute to the cultural diverse landscape of Western countries.

-26. Odinius Says:
+26. Odinius says:

 Keeping in mind that every individual is different from any other, why should law-abiding Muslims pay the price for the relative few who can’t fit in?
 In Sweden, you have the same immigrant demographics as in Denmark, but you don’t have the xenophobia.
 You also, as a result, have a happier, more integrated minority and, by extension, a more benign multiculturalism.
 Denmark has, for years, treated two minorities–its Muslims and its Greenlanders–with contempt.
 Anyone wonder why some of them get pissed off?

-27. Lairedion Says:
+27. Lairedion says:

 They are pissed off again as we speak.